siniiitsa/gendiff/README.md

 npm link
 ```

-This will install the app as a global npm package you can run from anywhere in your terminal window.
+This will install Gendiff as a global npm package you can run in a terminal window.

 ## How to use